annamarianaanuri/andmetarkus-2026/README.md

 The analysis process is explained step-by-step below.

 # Overview of Company
-This is an xample dataset created by OpenAI.
+This is an example dataset created by OpenAI.

 # Data Cleaning
 The original file used for this analysis is SalesTable.csv, which was reviewed to ensure data quality (mostly format issues & outliers were detected) using PowerQuery.